nicholasrubright/nicholasrubright/README.md

 # Hello 👋, I'm Nick

-I'm a 4th year college student studying computer science interested in the field of software development.
+I'm a software developer with a degree in computer science.

 ## My Interests
 - Programming 💻